RHKasper/com.rhkasper.rk-unity-toolkit/README.md

 # com.rhkasper.rk-unity-toolkit (RK Unity Toolkit)

-Note: I'm currently in the process of setting this toolkit up as a Unity Package

 The RK Unity Toolkit is an open source library of extension methods and tools that make solving many common problems in Unity cleaner, faster, and easier.
 Some highlights include:
 - Easing Functions - Unity implementations of all the functions described on easings.net.
 These are very useful for code-based animations and creating polished non-linear behaviors.
 - Vector Extensions - A lot of common vector operations like taking the absolute value, clamping, and removing components are tedious and verbose in Unity.
 These extensions simplify most operations into a single statement that’s easy to read.